NickBell123/ginning-soul-design/README.md

 ### Acknowledgements

-- I received inspiration for this project from the designer (who is my wife).
+- I received inspiration for this project from the designer (who is also my long suffering wife).
 I hope to use a form of this site in the future and take it live for her.